Billinglie History, Family Crest & Coats of Arms

 The Billinglie name has descended through the generations from the ancient Anglo-Saxon culture.
 Their name comes from having lived in or near the parish of Billing, which was located in the diocese of Liverpool.
 The name of that place is derived from the Old English word bil, meaning sword or halberd, and later came to indicate a pruning hook used in harvesting fruit.

 Early Origins of the Billinglie family

 The surname Billinglie was first found in Lancashire at Chapel-End Billinge, a township and chapelry, in the parish and union of Wigan, hundred of West Derby.
 "Billinge anciently gave name to a family the chief line of which terminated about the reign of Edward I., in a female heir, who married into the Heyton family."

 Important Dates for the Billinglie family

 This web page shows only a small excerpt of our Billinglie research.
-Another 115 words (8 lines of text) covering the years 1273, 1600, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billinglie History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1273, 1600, 1481, 1687, 1680, 1687, 1758, 1806, 1746 and 1800 are included under the topic Early Billinglie History in all our PDF Extended History products and printed products wherever possible.

 Billinglie Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Billinglie has undergone many spelling variations, including Billings, Billins, Billinge, Billing, Biling and others.

 Early Notables of the Billinglie family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Billinglie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Billinglie family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Billinglie were among those contributors: Roger Billings who settled in Dorchester Massachusetts and was made a freeman of the town in 1643.
 He married Mary and had seven children from whom many of the present North American Billings are descended.
 Enoch Billings settled in Barbados in 1663.